-We were sent this feedback by one of the people there:
+We were sent this feedback by one of the people who had been there:

-"We heard so many stories in which there was great pain, great hope and heroic faith in God's love.
-Some people have lost everything and others saw their loved ones killed.
+'We heard so many stories in which there was great pain, great hope and heroic faith in God's love.
+Some people have lost everything and the family was living in a refugee camp.
+Others saw their loved ones killed.
 These young people really want to help make a new start.
-They organised fundraising events involving thousands of people.
+They have organised festivals in different towns, involving thousands of people.
 They worked to rebuild a school, and a garden at the centre of a small village that had never been finished due to the war.
 They have helped many refugee families.
 The words of Chiara Lubich come to mind, "Christian joy is like a ray of sunlight shining through a tear, a rose flowering from blood-stained ground.
 It is the essence of love distilled from suffering.
 That is why it has the apostolic power of a glimpse of Paradise."
 In these Syrian brothers and sisters of ours, we saw the fortitude of the first Christians in the way they witness, during this terrible war, to their trust and hope in God who is Love.
 Their witness helps their friends have the same trust and hope.
-Thank you, Syrian friends, for this lesson in lived Christianity!"
+Thank you, Syrian friends, for this lesson in lived Christianity!'